Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 This PPA is maintained by an Ubuntu Developer.
 For Ubuntu 10.10, this version of rubygems is in the repositories.

+You may need to install libxsl first: http://nokogiri.org/tutorials/installing_nokogiri.html

 If you are running **Ubuntu Server**, you might get an error that looks like: